arjunrajpal/REST-API-Encoder-Decoder-using-Node.js/README.md

 AFTER INSTALLATION
 - Download all the files in the same directory.
 - Go to that directory through command line.
-- Execute the .js file using command node sample.js
+- Execute the .js file using command - "node sample.js"